GeertJohan/ango/README.md

  - integrate into AngularJS as includable module + ng service
  - underlying protocol and communication is not directly visible for user.
 Calls feel native/local.

+What I don't want to do:
+ - runtime discovery of available procedures
+ - A generic protocol designed for multiple types of servers/clients

+Therefore I chose to generate go and javascript, so both server and client hold all information to communicate.

-Code generated for Go can be copied into any go package.
+NEEDS THINKING: Code generated for Go can be copied into any go package.
 The code doesn't form a package itself.
-TODO: needs thought, pro's and con's for seperate package...

 For angular a single `.js` file is generated  holding an angular module.
 The module can be included by any other angular module.